K123Ritesh/K123Ritesh/README.md

 ## About Me

 I enjoy creating AI/ML Projects and Integrating it in Android and am constantly seeking new ways to innovate and learn.
-With a background in [mention any relevant background or experience], I'm always excited about challenges that push my boundaries.
+With a background in SWE Intern at Manastik ,Obscura Software Pvt Ltd and Sling Neo, I'm always excited about challenges that push my boundaries.

 ## Technologies and Skills